Create your first app

 npm run reset-project

 After running the above command, there are two files (index.tsx and _layout.tsx) left inside the app directory.
-The other directories (components, constants, and hooks) also contain boilerplate code.
-We can delete all files inside these directories because we'll create our own components.
+The previous files from app and other directories (components, constants, and hooks — containing boilerplate code) are moved inside the app-example directory by the script.
+We'll create our own directories and component files as we go along.

 What does the reset-project script do?

-reset-project script resets the app directory structure in a project and copies the previous files from app directory to another directory called app-example.
+reset-project script resets the app directory structure in a project and copies the previous boilerplate files from the project's root directory to another sub-directory called app-example.
 We can delete it since it is not part of our main app's structure.

 4